-- Bypassing a safety system without proper authorization so as to present a life-threatening situation. - Creating a life threatening situation resulting from violation of a safety permitting procedure such as, but not limited to, the following: - Violation of Hot work Permit procedure. - Violation of Excavation Permit procedure. - Violation of Confined Space Entry procedure. - Violation of Lockout/Tag Out procedure. - Smoking in an unauthorized area so as to present a life threatening situation from fire or explosion - Leaving a recognized hazardous operation unattended so as to present a life threatening situation - Horseplay - Physical fighting or other workplace violence. - Possession of and/or working under the influence of alcohol or unauthorized drugs (proof of Medical authorization required) - Possession of unauthorized firearms or explosives on university property - Falsifying company/VSU safety documentation records. - Safety infractions not resulting in life or property threatening situations and those not covered above will be dealt with using appropriate corrective action.
+- Bypassing a safety system without proper authorization so as to present a life-threatening situation. - Creating a life threatening situation resulting from violation of a safety permitting procedure such as, but not limited to, the following: - ♦ Violation of Zero Energy procedure. - ♦ Violation of Line breaking procedure. - ♦ Violation of Flame Permitting procedure. - ♦ Violation of Excavation procedure. - ♦ Violation of Confined Space Entry procedure. - Smoking in an unauthorized area so as to present a life threatening situation from fire or explosion - Leaving a recognized hazardous operation unattended so as to present a life threatening situation - Horseplay - Physical fighting or other workplace violence. - Possession of and/or working under the influence of alcohol or unauthorized drugs (proof of Medical authorization required) - Possession of unauthorized firearms or explosives on university property - Falsifying company/VSU safety documentation records. - Safety infractions not resulting in life or property threatening situations and those not covered above will be dealt with using appropriate corrective action.